 Being in the UK is not just about studying, but also about understanding cultures which may be very different from your own.
 Each week you will have a Personal Development session with your Personal Tutor, which is your opportunity to discuss issues which may be affecting you.

 Our Welfare Team will ensure that you have everything you need – offering advice on travel, culture shock, personal support and counselling.
 We are here to provide a supportive, caring and safe environment so that you can have confidence in yourself, respect for others and feel confident settling into your new home.

 Our fully trained onsite Health Centre staff manage the Health Centre and provide physical and emotional support including medicine and health advice, emotional support, information on diet and healthy living, assessing and providing treatment if required, making referrals to doctors, dentists and other specialists, and counselling for personal issues.

 ‘Tell us’ button

 The ‘Tell us’ system is a student feedback system which encourages you to let us know of any problems or concerns you may have.
 We promise to respond to you quickly, 24 hours a day, to sort out any issues that may have arisen.
 The system has even won an award from the Independent Schools Association.
 Our Principal and Vice-Principal also operate an open-door policy meaning that you can always go to them if you have a problem.

 Keeping parents informed

 Our Student Services Team act as a link between your subject teachers, House Parents and your parents.
-Your parents are always welcome to meet with any members of staff, and will be updated on your grades every half term, receive a half-termly newsletter, a magazine twice a year and a weekly email, as well as having access to the free CATS Canterbury app where all important information is posted.
+Your parents are always welcome to meet with any members of staff, and will be updated on your grades every half term, receive a half-termly newsletter and a magazine twice a year, as well as having access to the free CATS Canterbury app where all important information is posted.